-Dr. Russ Guin, Assistant Residency Director for Patient Safety, OSCEs and Community Preceptor Engagement
+Dr. Russ Guin, Assistant Residency Director for Patient safety, OSCEs and Community Preceptor Engagement

-Dr. Jackie Luker, Assistant Residency Director for Professionalism
+Dr. Jackie Luker, Assistant Residency Director for professionalism

-Alison Adams, Residency Program Coordinator

-Genia Condra, Residency Program Coordinator

-Jeremy Cole, Residency Program Assistant
+Alison Adams, Residency Program Coordinator Genia Condra, Residency Program Coordinator Jeremy Cole, Residency Program Administrative Assistant

-II.
-Administrative Structure
+B. Administrative structure

-Program Director: Dr. Tamer Elsayed is the residency director with authority and accountability for the overall program, including compliance with all applicable program requirements.
+Program Director: Dr. Tamer Elsayed is the program director with authority and accountability for the overall program, including compliance with all applicable program requirements.

-The Residency Director has responsibility, authority, and accountability for administration and operations; teaching and scholarly activity; resident recruitment and selection; evaluation and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care.
+The program director has responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care

-The Graduate Medical Education Committee (GMEC) is the residency oversight committee.
-It is chaired by the Residency Director with voting members including the DIO, Residency Director, accredited fellowship directors, peer-selected residents and fellows, a Patient Safety/Quality Improvement Officer or designee, and a representative from the Major Participating Site (DCH Regional Medical Center).
+The Graduate Medical Education Committee (GMEC) is the Residency oversight committee.
+It is chaired by the Residency Director with voting members including the DIO, Residency Director, Accredited fellowship directors, peer-selected residents and fellows, a Patient Safety/Quality Improvement Officer or designee and a representative from the Major Participating Site (DCH Regional Medical Center).

 The Program Evaluation Committee (PEC) is responsible for educational changes that may affect the program.
-It is chaired by the Residency Director, with members including a faculty member from each major discipline contained within the curriculum, and resident representatives.
+It is chaired by the Residency Director, with members including a faculty member from each major discipline contained within the curriculum and resident representatives.
 The PEC is responsible for the Annual Program Evaluation (APE) and 10-year Self-Study.